hgedia/blog.nil.foundation-hg/_drafts/2022-08-09-pluggable-scaling.md

 ## Assumptions
 The following is a subset of variables/boundaries are assumed for the simulation.
-For the full list please see the code
+For the full list please see the code(TODO)
 ```
 Base hourly flowRate l0 :=  Daily Transactions/24 = ~55,000
 Number of sub clusters := 10 (excluding 1 main cluster)